DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 4 - Communication and Network Security.md

     * uses frequencies simultaneously in parallel
     * uses special encoding mechanisms knows as _chipping code_ to allow a receiver to reconstruct data even if parts of the signal were distorted because of interference
     * _chipping code_ is a pre-defined sequence of bits (0s and 1s) that is much higher in frequency than the actual data being transmitted.
+  * **Carrier-Sense Multiple Access (CSMA)**
+    * type of _arbitration_ tech
+    * perform the following steps:
+      i. host listens to the LAN media to determine whether is is in use ii.
+If the LAN media is not being used, the host transmits iii. the host waits for an ack iv. if no ack after a time period, this host starts over at step i.
+    * does not directly address collisions
+    * if collision occurs then comms is not successful and ack would not be received
+    * data would be retransmitted
+  * **Carrier-Sense Multiple Access w/ Collision Detection (CSMA/CD)**
+    * contention-based
+    * perform the following steps:
+      i. host listens to the LAN media to determine whether is is in use ii.
+If the LAN media is not being used, the host transmits iii.
+While transmit he host listens for collisions iv. if collision is detected, the host transmits a jam signal
+      v. if a jam signal is received, all host stop transmitting, each host waits a random period of time and tehn starts ofver
+    * employed in Ethernet
+    * 40 percent loss in potential throughput
+  * **Carrier-Sense Multiple Access w/ Collision Avoidance (CSMA/CA)**
+    * contention-based
+    * perform the following steps:
+      i. host has two connections: inbound (listens)/outbound (transmits data) ii.
+If the LAN media is not being used, the host requests permission to transmit iii. if permission is not granted after timeout period, the host starts over iv. if permission is grant, host transmits data
+      v. host waits for ack
+      vi. if no ack after a period of time, host starts over
+    * 802.11 wireless is an example
   * [**Orthogonal Frequency-Division Multiplexing (OFDM)**](https://en.wikipedia.org/wiki/Orthogonal_frequency-division_multiplexing#:~:text=OFDM%20is%20a%20frequency%2Ddivision,is%20divided%20into%20multiple%20streams.)
     * employs digital mutlicarrier modulation scheme that allows for a more tighly compacted transmission
     * modulated signals are perpendicular (orthogonal) and thus do not cause interference